 The IOC Chair responded that this situation did not happen with IOCARIBE.

-The Executive Secretary conceded again that the current formulation is wrong and that he will revise the text.
+The Executive Secretary conceded again that the current formulation is wrong and that he will revise the text to include equal rights of other Sub-Commissions without prejudice or limitations to other Sub-Comissions to work in the Indian Ocean, taking into account that the IOCINDIO was mandated to cover the Central Indian Ocean previously.
 He acknowledged that there is a need to go for a principle of the first IOCINDIO meeting and not to the geography of the Indian Ocean to make sure that Africa benefits from IOCINDIO.

 The IOC Chair requested the meeting if it would be useful to establish a small drafting or discussions group to address this particular issue of the geographical area of responsibility.
 He indicated that the results of the proposed small group would be later presented to the whole intersessional Working Group for discussions.
 This suggestion was not retained.
 He then later asked if the Working Group would accept to retain the initial agreed geographic area in the report of the first meeting of the IOCINDIO in 1988 which was adopted by the Assembly 1989.